fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 julia> incude("hello_mpi.jl")
 ```

-Now, it should work, but you provably get output from a single MPI rank only.
+Now, it should work, but you probably get output from a single MPI rank only.

 ### Running MPI code